 The purpose of AMT is to ensure higher income taxpayers pay their fair share of taxes despite certain preferential deductions that may be available.
 The three main triggers of AMT are having high household income with a significant number of deductions, realizing a large capital gain, or most commonly exercising stock options.
-Exercising ISOs can be subject to AMT if the on-paper gain ( [FMV - Strike Price] * Total ISOs ) is greater than the current year AMT exemption level.
+Exercising ISOs can be subject to AMT if there is a significant on-paper gain ( [FMV - Strike Price] * Total ISOs ).

 The 2022 AMT exemption amounts are as follows:

 The Federal AMT rate is 26% for incomes below $199,900 (28% if income is above the threshold).
 The income in the calculation includes ISO exercise gain minus the AMT exemption amount or your adjusted gross income.
 State rates vary, but most states have 0 AMT.
 California for example has an AMT rate of 7% while New York taxes AMT at 6%.
 Other stats that have AMT rates are: Iowa (7%), Minnesota (5.8%), and Colorado (3.47%).

 Below, go ahead and try out our simple AMT tax calculator that only needs a few inputs (number of options, strike price, fair market value, income level, state, and marriage status).
 Feel free to reach out if you have any questions!